 - DO NOT put "See attachment" in the narrative justifications!
 Each section must be completed.
-If you have information that will not fit in the justification, please enter a summary in the justification and then include the statement "Additional information can be located in the "Named Attachment" section - When justifications for all sections have been completed, mark "Save" and "Mark as Complete"at the top of page
+If you have information that will not fit in the justification, please enter a summary in the justification and then include the statement "Additional information can be located in the "Named Attachment" section - When justifications for all sections have been completed, select "Save Form"